Thriller 'SWEAT' shows the perils of influencer fame

 If you are fascinated by the landscape of internet celebrity and what lurks beneath, the Polish thriller "SWEAT" -- part of the official selection at Cannes Film Festival 2020 -- should leave you reeling.

-Out in theaters and available on arthouse streaming service MUBI this month, the film takes a time-honored trope about the pitfalls of fame -- loneliness, crumbling interpersonal relationships, a desperate need for validation -- and modernizes it through the lens of social media influencing.
+Out in theaters in June and available on arthouse streaming service MUBI next month, the film takes a time-honored trope about the pitfalls of fame -- loneliness, crumbling interpersonal relationships, a desperate need for validation -- and modernizes it through the lens of social media influencing.

 The film follows Instagram-famous fitness guru Sylwia, played by Magdalena Koleśnik, as she moves through her daily influencer duties, wearing a seemingly endless rotation of hot pink athleisure.
 From opening mountains of free publicity packages to live-streaming the creation of her favorite protein smoothie, almost every mundane second of Sylwia's life is broadcast to her army of fans.

-Note: This story was updated to correct the MUBI release date which is July 23.